 And they require the plaintiff or injured party to prove specific elements:

 The elements of a case, which is the plaintiff’s burden to prove in a civil lawsuit, involve credible evidence.
 So it might require documents, police reports, medical documents, expert testimony, and witness statements.

-This is used as a way of showing the at-fault party caused the injuries and that they had a duty of care.
+This is used to show the at-fault party caused the injuries and that they had a duty of care.
 The defendant will have an opportunity to present evidence to combat and contradict the plaintiff’s case.
 Afterward, or upon objections raised, the judge or jury will weigh the party’s evidence to determine if the plaintiff proved its case.

 Their job as jurors is to weigh the evidence and return a decision.
 The preponderance of proof is the evidence with greater weight in convincing the judge or jury.
-Even if this tips the scale just a tiny bit, the Plaintiff should rightly win.
+Even if this tips the scale just a tiny bit, the plaintiff should rightly win.
 But proving liability in a civil case means having significant evidence to sway the jury.
-So now your side of the case is more believable than the opposing party’s case.
-Thus, if one side convinces the judge or jury by 51% they win.
+So now, your side of the matter is more believable than the opposing party’s case.
+Thus, if one side convinces the judge or jury by 51%, they win.

-However, some juries have been known to make a finding of fault, and awards a penny or “dollar," if they dislike the plaintiff.
-Thus, the art of legal advocacy, and taking on likable clients, is one of the oft-unspoken aspects of a case that is arguably even more important than being able to prove a case.
+However, some juries have been known to find fault and award a penny or “dollar” if they dislike the plaintiff.
+Thus, the art of legal advocacy and taking on likable clients is one of the oft-unspoken aspects of a case that is arguably even more important than proving a case.

-Many experienced attorneys can look through a plaintiff’s case and see into the soul of the victim.
+Many experienced attorneys can look through a plaintiff’s case and see into the victim’s soul.
 If the victim comes off like a jerk, this fact alone could mean a hollow victory.

 Citations: “Preponderance” – Cornell University: https://www.law.cornell.edu/wex/preponderance